ch4xm/Foodifier/README.md

 ## Running Locally

-To automatically install all node module requirements run `cat requirements.txt | xargs npm install -g` The app was created using Expo Go.
+To automatically install all node module requirements run `cat requirements.txt | xargs npm install -g`

 To run on your phone, run `npx expo start` in the Foodifier folder and scan the QR code or open it through the Expo application.